bcarruthers/garnet/samples/README.md

 ### Units

-You can store units in the typical way as entities:
+You can store units as entities:

 ```fsharp
 let entity =